Lower Montmartre – Pigalle: artists, paintings, studios and jazz

 We now head up Rue Blanche to its junction with Boulevard de Clichy to admire the view of the Moulin Rouge.

-Point 8 Toulouse-Lautrec and the Moulin Rouge
+Point 8 Toulouse-Lautrec and the Moulin Rouge, 82 Boulevard de Clichy.

-It positioned itself as an upmarket dancehall, behind it there was a large garden and stage for open air concerts.
+Behind it there was a large garden and stage for open air concerts.
 There were many distractions: donkey rides and a huge elephant left over from the 1889 Paris World Fair, there was a Spanish palace, shooting galleries, belly dancers and clowns.

-The name Toulouse-Lautrec and the Moulin Rouge are often mentioned together with good reason: The work Toulouse-Lautrec did here was the highpoint of his career and the Moulin Rouge would have been just another Montmartre entertainment venue without Toulouse-Lautrec.
+The name Toulouse-Lautrec and the Moulin Rouge are often mentioned together with good reason: The work he did here was the highpoint of his career and the Moulin Rouge would have been just another Montmartre entertainment venue without Toulouse-Lautrec.

 On the Moulin Rouge page I look in some detail at two of his most important works which are set here, these are: the Moulin Rouge: La Goulue poster and his masterpiece At The Moulin Rouge.